Link wheels – all the cool kids have them, so why don’t you?

 I’ve heard some rumblings that Google penalizes sites they catch link wheeling, but I can’t imagine how it would be found.
 Penalizing people who do reciprocal linking seems easy, but I don’t know how Google could differentiate organic linking and a single user creating a link wheel.
 What are your thoughts on this?
 Do you think a webmaster could get in trouble using this technique?

-If you link both out and in naturally, like with your main blog, it’s impossible to tell what the real purpose for the blog is.
+The trick is, Brian, to do it naturally.
+When you build any Web 2.0 property, say a Blogger.com blog, you treat it as an actual blog with potential for traffic, rankings, etc. If you link both out and in naturally, like with your main blog, it's impossible to tell what the real purpose for the blog is.
+Hope this helps.

-Fran Aslam From Onlinewriter March 22, 2011 at 5:23 pm
+27. Fran Aslam From Onlinewriter says:

-Like always you seem to have a great strategy for links.
+HI Ana: Like always you seem to have a great strategy for links.
 But how can we link to the squeeze page from all over , like blog, money blog, articles etc, all to the squeeze page.
 What kind of links are good to work this way.
 I asked because this could be an effective tool for list building.
 Please provider reading reference if possible.
 Thank you.
+Fran A

-Of course, you can link to a squeeze page from any blog, article, video, etc – that’s how all the squeeze pages get to rank well on Google.
+Of course, you can link to a squeeze page from any blog, article, video, etc - that's how all the squeeze pages get to rank well on Google.
+Static site or blog - link building techniques are pretty much the same.
+Thanks for the question, Fran!

 What all web2.0 properties would you recommend to build up our link wheel ?